Sadfahlsdj/heroes-relics/README.md

 Credits:

-Birb - like everything lole this guy activated ancient Chinese patience hack and managed to somehow answer all of my dumbass questions?????? like seriously thanks
+Birb - more or less everything, massive thanks to this guy's seemingly unending well of patience

-Vex & Nyan - sprite work
+Vex, Nyan, and (an ethically sourced child) - sprite work